vlasopoulos/CPP-2D-Space-Shooter/README.md

 CONTROLS: ARROW KEYS/WASD to move, SPACE to shoot, (G).

 I've always liked Tyrian2000 as a kid so I tried to make something along those lines.
-What came out is an asteroids/tyrian litle hybrid.
+What came out is an asteroids/tyrian little hybrid.

 Gameplay: You are trying to get away from the enemies.
 In every level you have to kill a specific number of enemies in order to escape.
 The game consists of 5 levels.